Sim007/PythonJourney/my1ML/readme.md

 - python 3.6 installed
 - made dir python

-All completed scripts I copied to this repo - so I can use them.
+All completed scripts I copied to this repo, tweaked them for my purpose, so I can use them.
 So I can copy the script on my machine and run the script.

 ```